Keep BOOT state for managed VMs until the running state is confirmed

 To avoid getting "VNC Failed to connect to server (code: 1006)" shortly after the VM has booted.

-#2 Updated by Ruben S. Montero almost 4 years ago
+#2 Updated by Ruben S. Montero about 4 years ago

 Ruben S. Montero wrote:

 Probably the state machine transitions for "managed" VMs (vCenter, EC2...) may be altered, so it remains in BOOT state till their running status is confirmed through monitor, or a new state can be added BOOT->PRE-RUN...